The Timeline

 Time ruler

-Section titled “Time ruler”The narrow ruler at the top of the track area shows timecode.
+Section titled “Time ruler”The ruler at the top of the track area shows timecode.
 Click anywhere on the ruler to jump the playhead to that time.
 Drag the playhead to scrub.

 Track area